 He Punched Another Vietnamese Man In The Eye

 After beating Thanh Lam with a stick on April 8, 1988, Wahlberg fled the scene.
-Later that same night, he approached another Vietnamese man named Hoa Trinh, telling him the police were coming.
+Later that same night, according to court documents, he approached another Vietnamese man named Hoa Trinh, telling him the police were coming.
 Wahlberg put his arm around Trinh as a police cruiser passed by, but once the car was gone, he punched Trinh right in the eye.

 According to some stories, Trinh went blind after Wahlberg punched him.
 However, according to an article published in the Los Angeles Times in 2014, Trinh wasn't blinded – his left eye was already gone.
 Of course, this revelation doesn't make Wahlberg's violent outburst any less shocking or reprehensible.